 Routing and installing a hydraulic hose is more than simply tightening the metal connections.
 Hoses don’t last forever, but by observing a few routing rules before final installation you can help maximize their service life.

-Metal tubing has a much longer service life than hose, but it is not flexible.
-When you need flexibility under pressure, hose is your best choice.
+Metal tubing has a much longer service life than a hose, but it is not flexible.
+When you need flexibility under pressure, a hose is your best choice.
 Hydraulic hose is designed to transfer pressurized fluid while the hose itself is in motion.

 When installing a hose where the routing is basically a straight line, the length must be longer than the distance from port to port.
 As the hose is pressurized, the diameter increases to contain the force and the length will decrease.
 Depending on the pressure, the length may decrease by as much as 4 percent.
-This means a 3 foot assembly could shorten by 2 inches!
+This means a 3-foot assembly could shorten by 2 inches!

 So if there isn’t enough slack, the hose fitting connections will be stressed causing a leak or worse…the hose can pull loose from the fitting causing a catastrophic failure.
-Allowing enough slack is important, but too much slack could introduce new risks of hose abrasion or snagging on nearby components.
+Allowing enough slack is important, but too much slack could introduce new risks of hose abrasion or snag on nearby components.

-Your ParkerStore professional can help with additional information and to answer questions you have about proper hose selection, routing and installation.
+Your ParkerStore professional can help with additional information and to answer questions you have about proper hose selection, routing, and installation.
 Please check our ParkerStore finder to locate the store nearest to you.

-While hydraulic hose is flexible, it does have mechanical properties that limit its flexibility because of the wire reinforcement.
+While the hydraulic hose is flexible, it does have mechanical properties that limit its flexibility because of the wire reinforcement.
 One of those limitations is the hose minimum bend radius, or how much you can bend the hose before the wire reinforcement begins to kink, going from a smooth arc to a sharp corner.